 - historical footnotes

-- hearing about free books
+- notices about free books

-Excerpt from current issue:
+Excerpt from the Summer 2017 issue:

 Fiddler on the Roof had considerable influence on my selection of a backdrop for my first novel.
 Although Fiddler’s setting was 40 years later than the time period of Who Is to Blame, the two share many similarities—prejudice, suppression, rural culture, and the deep-rooted role of religion.